 You may have heard of action-oriented copy, but do you know what it is and how you can leverage it for your business?

 Simply put, action-oriented copy refers to the words on your website that motivates potential clients to take a desired action.
 Rather than just informing, this type of writing drives action.

-Action-oriented copy it is a powerful tool and may, if used correctly, result in lead generation and increased sales.
 In this article I’ve tried to demystify the process of writing action-oriented copy by breaking it down into 7 key ideas.
-Follow these steps and you’ll be well on your way to writing powerful, effective action-oriented copy like a pro!
+Follow these steps and you’ll be well on your way to writing powerful, effective action-oriented copy like a pro.